Fraawdrinn/Fraawdrinn/README.md

 # 👋 Hello, world!
 I'm Fraawdrinn,
-## a passionate developer who loves turning coffee into code.
+## 🤠 A passionate junior developer who loves turning coffee into code.
 Welcome to my GitHub profile!
-I have a deep passion for programing, where I like I enjoy creating responsive and user-friendly interfaces. 🤠 My love for development stems from my fascination with technology, and I thrive on making small apps for myself, hopping I will do it for a company in the futur !
+I have a deep passion for programing, where I like I enjoy creating responsive and user-friendly interfaces.  <br>
+My love for development stems from my fascination with technology, and I thrive on making small apps for myself, hopping I will do it for a company in the futur !

 ## 🧰 My Tools